acse-2020/acse2020-acse9-finalreport-acse-yl2020/README.md

 ## License

-Distributed under the Apache 2.0 License.
+Under the Apache 2.0 License.

 ## Testing
 Some simple and basic tests for the module are avaliable in the .ipynb files.